 2) Click on the Amazon tab.

-3) Select your Amazon Marketplace Local (country).
+3) Select your Amazon Marketplace Local (country) and populate an "Account Profile Name"

 - If you need to connect to multiple accounts, or add an Amazon Webstore, please review the Connecting to Multiple Amazon Marketplace Accounts/Locals section below before adding your second connection.